benoistlaurent/unix-tutorial/docs/tutorial/combining_tools.md

 $ grep 2017 tooth.csv | grep -c canine
 2

-$ # If you're a big fan of pipe, you can use wc instead of the proper grep option
+$ # If you're a big fan of pipes, you can use wc instead of the proper grep option
 $ grep 2017 tooth.csv | grep canine | wc -l
 2
 ```